 7. Handmade Haven

 So you’d rather give handmade gifts?
 Fantastic!
 Lexington is a handmade haven with everything from pottery and paintings to bow ties and baby’s first ornaments.
 The collection of shops that carry handmade items is impressive, and it doesn’t’ end there.
-Check out fun activities like the artisan market, Boxerwood wreath making and classes at the Collaboratory.
-Fine Arts & Crafts
+Check out fun activities like the artisan market and Boxerwood wreath making.

 8. Crafts and Cocktails